8 Reasons to Use Chatbots For Recruiting

 5. Save time by automating tasks

-Perhaps the greatest direct benefit HR chatbots can offer to your hiring team is the ability to offload tedious tasks.
+The greatest direct benefit that chatbots for recruiting can offer your hiring team is the ability to offload tedious tasks.
 By setting up a knowledge base on popular topics like salaries and benefits, you can use your chatbot to field and answer frequently asked questions.

 Chatbots can be an amazing tool for helping you qualify candidates faster.
-Via a series of questions like “how many years of experience do you have?” or “do you have a bachelor’s degree?”, you can build your knowledge of a candidate and get the screening process started immediately.
-If a candidate meets the minimum requirements for a role, you can even opt to have your chatbot schedule an interview via syncing with your calendar, then send text alerts to remind the candidate as their designated time slot approaches.
+Via a series of questions like “How many years of experience do you have?” or “Do you have a bachelor’s degree?”, you can build your knowledge of a candidate and start the screening process immediately.
+Suppose a candidate meets the minimum requirements for a role.
+In that case, you can even opt to have your chatbot schedule an interview via syncing with your calendar, then send text alerts to remind the candidate as their designated time slot approaches.

 Less labor spent on manual tasks means more time and energy your staff can spend on hands-on activities like interviewing and onboarding.